freemanpeterson/SWIFTPowershell/README.md

 + This module is not part of SWIFT or SolarWinds TradeMark

 SWISPowershell is a good module and resource frendly.
 However, sometimes it just not as easy as running a simple cmdlet unlike most of standard powershell modules.
 This module is designed to make system administration easier.
-I plan to add in functionality as time goes on(Stay Tuned!)
+I plan to add in functionality as time goes on.
+(Stay Tuned!)

 Install instructions:
 + Install git (https://git-scm.com/download/win)